 Heart and Kidney Yin deficiency with Empty Heat is one step further along the spectrum from Heart Yin deficiency with Empty Heat.

 This syndrome exists when life has been out of balance for too long.
-Contemplate the picture on the right!
+Contemplate the picture of the two balls!

 As we write more pages, some of the unfamiliar terms below will be explained, and there’ll be links to them.

-One pushes down, the other pushes up and pulls down, and in health they balance one another.
-In Heart and Kidney Yin deficiency with Empty Heat, however, the downward pushing or pulling is severely reduced.
+So the Heart pushes down, the Kidney pushes up and pulls down, and in health they balance one another.
+In Heart and Kidney Yin deficiency with Empty Heat, however, the Heart downward pushing and Kidney pulling is severely reduced.
 This leaves only upward pushing, giving too much Yang, so forming Empty Heat.

-(‘Empty’ because it occurs because there is not enough cooling, Yin energy to combat it.
+(‘Empty’ because it occurs when there is not enough cooling, Yin energy, to combat it.
 Imagine a car engine running normally in a cool country.
 Now imagine that its engine runs out of coolant.
 The car will overheat, not because it is being worked too hard or because it is a hot country, but because of the lack of Yin – the coolant.)

 Heart and Kidney Yin deficiency with Empty Heat doesn’t usually arrive overnight, although some of its symptoms, like tinnitus, may be noticed suddenly one evening.

-As explained above, when there is a yin deficiency, yang appears to be stronger.
+As explained above, when there is a yin deficiency, yang seems stronger.
 Both Heart and Kidney in good condition have powerful means to slow the body, the Heart through directing life to healthier ways and the Kidneys through providing the jing-essence and Water to nourish and cool the Heart Fire.

-Kidney Qi exhaustion leads to both Kidney Yin and Yang depletion.
-Without the support of Kidney Yang, Spleen Yang is weakened and nutrition not absorbed, so Blood becomes deficient which leads to Heart Blood deficiency which reinforces Heart Yin deficiency and the progression to Heart Yin Deficiency with Empty Heat.
+Kidney Qi exhaustion leads to both Kidney Yin depletion and and Kidney Yang deficiency.
+Without the support of Kidney Yang, Spleen Yang is weakened and nutrition not absorbed.
+Blood then becomes deficient which leads to Heart Blood deficiency.
+In turn that reinforces Heart Yin deficiency and the progression to Heart Yin Deficiency with Empty Heat.